Number of Participants: 26

 About:

-For the Plainview-Old Bethpage Varsity Baseball team, this season was about more than just competition—it was about compassion, connection, and creating change.
+For the Plainview-Old Bethpage Varsity Baseball team, this season was about more than just competition—it was about compassion, connection, and creating meaningful change.